 “The shared goal is to practice hospitality with one another,” says Grant Brenner, psychiatrist and co-author of the upcoming book, Making Your “Crazy” Work for You, “developing over time a secure base of constructive conversations in which conflict is seen not only as survivable, but also an important and valued–if not always comfortable–part of growing together as individuals and as part of a couple.”

 It’s an easy trap to fall into: Your partner talks about their stress and you immediately start thinking of solutions to their problems.
 But sometimes the best thing to do is just listen without offering advice.
-That’s exactly what this communication exercise for couples, which comes from Gottman Institute, helps provide.
+That’s exactly what this exercise, which comes from Gottman Institute, helps provide.
 It simply asks partners to take 20 minutes a day to listen to one another’s stressors without offering advice.

 “To show understanding, the listener must be present, ask questions, reflect what they hear their partner sharing and validate their feelings,” says License Marriage and Family Therapist Kimberly Panganiban.
 “This exercise is meant to be a daily ritual that couples do at the end of the day for about 20 minutes.
 It helps them learn about one another’s world and strengthens the bond between them,”